 It’s particularly useful if you’re studying with a specific purpose in mind, like applying to university, and need your grades quickly, or if you’re retaking a GCSE or A level and still want to apply to your chosen university.
 The flexible nature of distance learning and home study courses means that it’s possible to do this, as long as you’re able to schedule in enough study time.

 NEC recommends that for standard A levels, you consider studying across two years.
-However, we understand that occasionally life gives you deadlines and sometimes somethings simply can’t wait.
+However, we understand that occasionally life gives you deadlines and sometimes some things simply can’t wait.
 So, if you feel you are up to the task of studying an A level in a year, and would like to improve your chances of achieving your desired grade.
-NEC has developed 4 brand new, highly structured Fast Track online A levels that will help ensure you are ready to sit your exams in 2020.
+NEC has developed 5 brand new, highly structured Fast Track online A levels that will help ensure you are ready to sit your exams in 2021.

-If you are looking to complete an A level in biology, chemistry, physics or maths within an academic year, you might want to take a look at our new Fast Track A levels.
+If you are looking to complete an A level in biology, chemistry, physics, maths or psychology within an academic year, you might want to take a look at our new Structured Fast Track A levels.
 With a set start date, structured approach and tutorials, we’ve designed this course to help you to complete the course within a year, and gain the all important grades you need.

 Take a look at the full details of our new structured Fast Track A levels:

 If you choose not to study one of our structured Fast Track A levels, but are still aiming to take your exams within one academic year or less, there are many things you need to consider, such as:

 Studying a GCSE or an A level takes a considerable amount of time, with a lot to learn in order to be prepared for your exams.

 For a GCSE or IGCSE you need to plan for around 120-150 hours of study, plus additional time to complete your assignments.
 Over the course of an academic year, (nine months) you should plan to study for 4-5 hours per week for each subject, plus extra time for completing your assignments.